Impacts of California High-Speed Rail: Estimates of current & past impacts

-Latest 2022 & 2023 Impact Information, Overall and by Region
+Latest Impact Information, Overall and by Region

-CAHSR Authority's latest 2022 & 2023 impact information as of 17 March 2023.
+On January 18, 2024, Derek Boughton of the Authority presented the latest financial impact analysis report through June 2023.

 Job training: The Central Valley Training Center

 The Central Valley Training Center (located in Selma, California) is an organization supported by the Authority and local non-profit and governmental organizations.
 Since 2020 it has provided hands-on, free, 12-week pre-apprenticeship programs in 11 trades to prepare Central Valley veterans, at-risk young adults, minority, and low-income populations for construction jobs on the CAHSR project.
-As of December 2022 it has graduated 7 cohorts, totaling over 100 students, and further assisted them by providing job placement as well as other support services.
+As of December 2023 it has graduated 11 cohorts, totaling over 176 students, and further assisted them by providing job placement as well as other support services.

 Annual Sustainability Reports

 CAHSR is designed to be an entirely environmentally sustainable system.
 Each year since 2018 the Authority has produced a Sustainability Report.
-The highlights of the 2022 report are:
+Highlights of the 2022 report are: